How Deep Is Your Love (Bee Gees song): Take That version

-English pop music group Take That released a cover version as a single from their Greatest Hits compilation in February 1996 by RCA Records.
-This was the first single as a quartet, as Robbie Williams left the group the previous year.
+English pop music group Take That released a cover version as a single from its 1996 Greatest Hits compilation on RCA Records.
+It was the band's first single as a quartet, as Robbie Williams had left the band the previous year.
+The band's cover version is exactly the same as the original with the lyrics "I know your eyes in the morning sun, I feel you touch me in the pouring rain" changed to "and when you rise in the morning sun, I feel you touch my hand in the pouring rain" and "I really mean to learn" changed to "I really need to learn".

-The single was produced by the band with Chris Porter and went on to become what was to be the band's final UK number one until their 2006 comeback single "Patience" a decade later.
-The song stayed at number one in the UK charts for three weeks.
-The single sold 671,000 copies and has received a Platinum sales status certification in the UK.
+The single was produced by the band with Chris Porter and became the band's final UK number one until its 2006 comeback single "Patience".
+It was at number one in the UK charts for three weeks.
+It sold 671,000 copies and has a Platinum sales status certification in the UK.
 The song also topped the charts in Denmark, Israel, Ireland, Lithuania, and Spain.

-In 2018, the band recorded an updated version of the song with Barry Gibb for their greatest hits remix album, Odyssey.
+In 2018, the band re-recorded an updated version of the song with Barry Gibb for its greatest hits remix album, Odyssey.

 Critical reception

-A reviewer from Music Week gave the song three out of five, adding, "This difficult-to-sing Bee Gees number lacks some oomph in this version, which is released as a preview for Take That's forthcoming greatest hits album.
+Music Week rated the song three out of five, writing, "This difficult-to-sing Bee Gees number lacks some oomph in this version, which is released as a preview for Take That's forthcoming greatest hits album.
 A hit, of course, but not one of their biggest."
-Gerald Martinez from New Sunday Times said it sounds very much like the original.
-"But then most of their fans have probably not heard the Bee Gees' version.
+Gerald Martinez of New Sunday Times wrote that it sounds very much like the original, but that "most of their fans have probably not heard the Bee Gees' version.
 In any case it's a stylish ballad that deserves another hearing."
-Gina Morris from Smash Hits gave it a top score of five out of five and named it Best New Single, writing, "...this is a fitting reminder of the good old times.
+Gina Morris from Smash Hits rated it five out of five and named it Best New Single, writing, "this is a fitting reminder of the good old times.
 An unplugged smoochy bongo-buoy disco record, originally recorded by the Bee Gees in the gruesome '70s for the movie Saturday Night Fever.
-Taken from their forthcoming Greatest Hits - Volume 1, it's a great choice of song — tampered with, but not totally destroyed."
+Taken from their forthcoming Greatest Hits - Volume 1, it's a great choice of song—tampered with, but not totally destroyed."